 How were such racial maps created?
 As Mike Davis points out, the racial makeup of many neighborhoods in L.A. were formed by racial covenants, or Klansmen sympathizers and supporters in Los Angeles who exerted pressure on Blacks, Asians, Jews and others to keep out of what were then white neighborhoods in the city.

-The absence of explicit Jim Crow segregation laws in a northern city like L.A. notwithstanding, racial covenants were most active and effective during the early 1920s up until just before the 1950s.
-Thus, for African-American children born in Watts during the 1950s, the predominantly Black and under-served population of their community wasn’t spontaneously or deliberately located there, but forced to live there due to racist policies, as well as racist judges looking the other way on those policies.
+The absence of explicit Jim Crow segregation laws in a northern city like L.A. notwithstanding then, racial covenants were most active and effective during the early 1920s up until just before the 1950s.
+Thus, for African-American children born in Watts during the 1950s, the predominantly Black and under-served population of their community wasn’t spontaneously located there, but forced to live there due to racist policies, not to mention racist judges looking the other way on those policies.

 The Kerner Report

-“[C]ondemned by segregation and poverty to live in the decaying slums of our central cities, the goal of a decent home and suitable environment is as far distant as ever”U.S. National Advisory Commission on Civil Disorders, 1968
+“[C]ondemned by segregation and poverty to live in the decaying slums of our central cities, the goal of a decent home and suitable environment is as far distant as ever.”U.S. National Advisory Commission on Civil Disorders, 1967

 In our major cities, that condemnation was due precisely to redlining.
 Redlining concentrated home loans in predominantly white neighborhoods while restricting them from those of ethnic minorities, leaving only poverty to concentrate in the latter.
 Enter the resentment.
 Then, the rebellion.

 Yet with reports such as UCLA Luskin’s South L.A.
-Since The Sixties, which examines how much “progress” the city has made in Watts and South Los Angeles since the Kerner report and other studies, the spirit of Mike Davis’s City of Quartz lives on.
-From there, our work continues.
+Since The Sixties, examining how much “progress” the city has made in Watts and South Los Angeles since the Kerner report and other studies, the spirit of Mike Davis’s City of Quartz lives on.
+From there, our work is not done, but it continues.